leandrosardi/blackops/README.md

 The `--rubylib` argument in the command line is not longer needed:

 ```
-ops source set-rubylib.op --node=prod1
+ruby source.rb set-rubylib --node=prod1
 ```

 ## 8. Connecting

-You can access any node via SSH using the `ops ssh` command and the credentials defined in `BlackOpsFile`.
+You can access any node via SSH using the `ssh.rb` script and the credentials defined in `BlackOpsFile`.

-The goal of the `ops ssh` command is that you can access any node easily, writing short commands.
+The goal of the `ssh.rb` script is that you can access any node easily, writing short commands.

 ```
-ops ssh prod1
+ruby ssh.rb prod1
 ```

 **Notes:**